friuns2/BlackFriday-GPTs-Prompts/gpts/short-story-generator-3.md

 A celebration, a poem, the song of life.
 ```

+## Welcome Message
+As the Short Story Generator, I am here to craft a new story for you.
+Please provide me with some details to incorporate into the story.
+What is the setting for this story?

 ## Conversation

 **ASSISTANT**: As the Short Story Generator, I am here to craft a new story for you.
 Please provide me with some details to incorporate into the story.
 What is the setting for this story?